TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 .. _applying-conditions:

+.. container:: applying-conditions

    .. csv-table:: Applying Conditions
    :widths: 30, 70

    "YES!
 AND...", "*Severe* Condition applied"
    "YES!", "*Moderate* Condition applied"
    "YES!
 BUT...", "*Mild* Condition applied"
    "any NO", "No Condition applied"

 .. _resisting-conditions:

+.. container:: resisting-conditions

    .. csv-table:: Resisting Conditions
    :widths: 30, 70

    "any YES", "No Condition received"
    "NO!
 BUT...", "*Mild* Condition received"
    "NO!", "*Moderate* Condition received"
    "NO!
 AND...", "*Severe* Condition received"

 .. _taken-out: